danasiongsin/itws2110-siongd/ITWS2110‐Fall2025‐siongd‐Quiz2/README.md

 ITWS-2110 Quiz 2
 README
 *I was unable to make a new Azure VM because I have reached the max.
+*setupDB.sql is the direct export from phpmyadmin of my database and all existing rows. setupDB.txt contains the queries I used to create the 3 tables.

 3.1.
 Any design decisions that you took in completing this quiz.
 I kept the design of my website very simple.
 I used a basic font from Google Fonts: https://fonts.googleapis.com/css2?family=Poppins:wght@300;400;500;600&display=swap